mkazemiraz/one-line-javascript-utility-codes/README.md

 The code snippet provided defines a JavaScript function called `copyToClipboard` that takes a text parameter.
 The purpose of this function is to copy the specified `text` to the user's clipboard.

 The function utilizes the `navigator.clipboard.writeText()` method, which is a built-in browser API for writing text to the clipboard.
 This method takes the `text` parameter as input and attempts to write it to the clipboard and returns a `Promise`.
-We chain `Promise.protoype.catch()` to handle errors or exceptions.
+We chain `Promise.prototype.catch()` to handle errors or exceptions.

 Asynchronous `clipboard` write and read requires the calling `document` to be focused (user activation). `addEventListener('click', handler, {once: true})` is used to copy text to the clipboard when the `window` of the calling `document` is clicked after the function is called.
 #### Usage